Carlosma7/Arduino/Components/Displays/7 Segment 4 Digits TM1637 Display/README.md

 ## Example

 Here´s the following example with a 7 Segment 4 Digits TM1637 display.
-It
+It displays several numbers, a word, an hour, a temperature and turns on and off.

 #### Demo
 <p align="center"><img src="./img/7_Segment_4_Digits_TM1637_Display_demo.gif"/></p>